ISECooker Construction

 • Control the temperature of the cook pot.

-The temperature of the cook pot full of wet food will never exceed 100 C, but the temperature of the heater could be considerably hotter, especially if the heater is not well thermally connected to the food.
-Additionally, at some point, a user will leave an ISECooker on without food in it, so we can not rely on there to always be food in the cooker.
+The temperature of the cook pot full of water or wet food will never exceed 100 C because extra heat will be used to boil the water, but the temperature of the heater could be considerably hotter, especially if the heater is not well thermally connected to the food.
+Additionally, at some point, a user will leave an ISECooker on without food in it (or all the water will boil away), so we can not rely on there to always be food in the cooker.
 Apart from this, extra care should be taken to insulate around the heater as well as thermally connect the heater to the cook pot – for instance by encasing the heater with the cook pot within an aluminium sheet or an aluminium pot, we call a “heated nest”.

 Several temperature switches and thermostats are available (see section 10) but be careful because DC current is hard on AC switches.
-There is an inexpensive DC thermal switch available for different temperatures, the highest temperature switch turns off is 180 C and turns back on at 140 C. In case the thermal switch fails in the “on” position, a thermal fuse of higher temperature can be added in series.
-If you want temperatures higher than 180 C, the switch can be moved further away from the cook pot and heater.
+There is an inexpensive DC thermal switch available for different temperatures, the highest temperature switch turns off at 180 C and turns back on at 140 C. In case the thermal switch fails in the “on” position, a thermal fuse of higher temperature can be added in series.
+If you want the cookpot or thermal storage to get hotter than 180 C, the switch can be moved further away from the cook pot and heater.
 For instance, the temperature switch can be placed on the opposite side of the supporting receptacle (see right), or even further away from the cook pot.
 For instance, if you place a 180 C switch half way between the cook pot and outside shell it will turn off when the temperature at this point is 180 C, which should be about the average between the temperature of the cook pot and the ambient (T_a): We estimate the temperature of the cook pot then to be about:

 T_cp ~ 2*T_s – T_a

 So, if you use a 180C thermal switch in an area with an ambient temperature of 30 C, the cook pot will get to 330C before the thermal switch turns off.
 The further the switch is from the cook pot, the hotter the cook pot will get before the switch turns off.
+If the thermal switch is not on the cookpot, there will be a time delay between the cookpot temperature and that of the thermal switch.
+So, it is possible for the cookpot to get too hot before the thermal switch turns it off.
 As we discuss above in “corrosion”, DC is hard on switch electrodes.
 You should be careful not to use AC switches and thermostats on with DC power supplies because the electrodes may burn out.
 As an extra safety precaution, you can include a thermal fuse next to and in series with the switch.
 The fuse should blow at a higher temperature than T_s, so that it only blows if the thermal switch breaks in the “on” position.

 Be careful to confirm that any switch/fuse you use can handle the voltage and current of the circuit.